wardoflores/Portfolio-Website/v3-SvelteKit-HTMX-experimental/src/routes/devlog/tarays.md

         <li>ReactNative for WebView only from Intranet</li>
     </ul>
 </div>

-As of present, my infrastructure is as follows:
+As of present, my infrastructure is as follows:<br>
 <div class="markdown-list">
     <ul>
 <li>Cloudflare DNS</li>